By Kimberly Blaker

 Currently, there’s a severe shortage of N95 respirators and surgical masks for healthcare workers and first responders who are regularly being exposed.
 So the CDC does not recommend the general public wear these medical-grade masks.

 Cloth masks, however, are easy to make at home.
 Tutorials and videos are available on the CDC website, among many other websites and social media pages with instructions on how to make various designs.
+If you’re looking for a smart mask with replaceable filters and rechargeable fans, check out this hazel project review.

 You can also buy masks online from the many companies and individuals now selling premade cloth masks.